alkrauss48/fleet-infra/README.md

 ===

 This repo houses the [Flux](https://fluxcd.io/) configuration for my Kubernetes cluster.
-This manifests in this repo will set up a process to scan images for updates based on semver tags, and rollout new deployments based on those image tags.
+The manifests in this repo will set up a process to scan images for updates based on semver tags, and rollout new deployments based on those image tags.